jeremyolliver/speedcomplainer/README.md

 ```

-* You might also run into an issue with this not parsing a float
+* You might also run into an issue with this not parsing a float depends on how the speedtest-cli returns the string
 ```
 float(downloadResult.replace('Download: ', '').replace(' Mbit/s', ''))
 ```